-Disposable Email for Social Sign-Ups: Facebook, Instagram, TikTok & X Guide
+Temp Mail for Social Media Sign-Ups: Facebook, Instagram, TikTok & X

 Quick access

-- For truly one-off tasks — a promo code, a quick download, a short-life inbox that auto-expires is all you need.
+- For truly one-off tasks — a promo code or a quick download — a short-lived 10 minute mail inbox that auto-expires is enough.

-- Use a different disposable address per platform (one for Facebook, another for TikTok) to isolate identities and simplify future revocation.
+- Use a different disposable address per platform to isolate identities and simplify future revocation.

-- Never use disposable email for accounts that handle money, government ID, or healthcare — graduate those to a permanent address you fully control.
+- Never use disposable email for banking, government ID, or healthcare — graduate those to a permanent address you fully control.

 Why Social Platforms Want Your Email